Linear Regularizers Enforce the Strict Saddle Property: Bifurcations

 Note that, trivially, $X^* \subset L_{\theta}$ for any $\theta > 0$.
-Assumption~\ref{a.thetaseparate} simply states that $\theta$ is chosen small enough that any critical point $x^*$ is isolated in $\Theta(x^*)$ from all other critical points it is not connected to.
-Let $x_0 \in \Theta(x^*)$ and $l = \nabla f(x_0)$.
-Recall from Theorem~\ref{t.timevaryingbad} that this choice of $l$ may induce saddle-node bifurcations at degenerate critical points of $f$ other than $x^*$ and create false minima at those other points.
-We want to ensure that these false minima, or indeed any critical points that result from a bifurcation or perturbation of a critical point other than $x^*$, do not end up in the set $\Theta(x^*)$.
+Assumption~\ref{a.thetaseparate} simply states that $\theta$ can be chosen small enough that any critical point $x^*$ is isolated in $\Theta(x^*)$ from all other critical points it is not connected to.

+Recall again from Example~\ref{t.timevaryingbad} that a choice of $l$ that does not induce a saddle-node bifurcation at $x^*$ may do so for other degenerate critical points of $f$.
+We want to ensure that false minima, or indeed any critical points that result from a bifurcation or perturbation of a critical point other than $x^*$, do not end up in the set $\Theta(x^*)$.
 This is guaranteed by the following theorem:

-\begin{theorem} Let $x^*$ be a critical point of $f$, and let $\|l\|_{2} \leq \theta$.
-Let $y^*_l$ be a critical point of the regularized function $f_l$ that resulted as a bifurcation or a perturbation of $x^*$.
+\begin{theorem} Let $x^*$ be a critical point of $f$, and let $\|l\|_{2} < \theta < \bar{\theta}$.
+Let $x^*_l$ be a critical point of the regularized function $f_l$ that resulted as a bifurcation or a perturbation of $x^*$.
 Then $x^*_l \in \Theta(x^*)$. \end{theorem} \textit{Proof:} See Appendix~\ref{apx.t.isolatedbifurcations}. $ \square$

-Because $l = \nabla f(x_0)$ for some $x_0 \in \Theta(x^*)$, this ensures that, even if a particular choice of $l$ induces a bifurcation at another degenerate critical point $y^* \in X^*$, the critical points that result from that bifurcation are contained within $\Theta(y^*)$, which, under Assumption~\ref{a.thetaseparate}, is disjoint from $\Theta(x^*)$.
-Thus, while the iterates of gradient descent are in~$\Theta(x^*)$, regularizing can create false minima somewhere, but not in~$\Theta(x^*)$, and there is no risk of converging to false minima.
+Theorem~\ref{t.isolatedbifurcations} ensures that, even if a particular choice of $l$ induces a bifurcation at another degenerate critical point $y^* \in X^*$, the critical points that result from that bifurcation are contained within $\Theta(y^*)$, which is disjoint from $\Theta(x^*)$, provided $l$ is sufficiently small.
 In fact, Theorem~\ref{t.isolatedbifurcations} implies that the topology of $\Theta(x^*)$ after regularization depends \textit{only} on the topology of $\Theta(x^*)$ prior to regularization.
-In the following section, we identify exactly where any critical points of $f_l$ will lie and what their convergence properties will be.
+Given this fact, we now wish to choose $l$ such that, if the critical point $x^*$ is a degenerate saddle, regularization does not create any false minima in $\Theta(x^*)$.
+We know from Remark~\ref{r.notrandom} that the choice of $l$ for $\Theta(x^*)$ must depend on the values of $\nabla f$ on $\Theta(x^*)$, and from Theorem~\ref{t.isolatedbifurcations} that we must have $\|l\|_2 \leq \theta$.
+Upon entering $\Theta(x^*)$ at a point $x_0$, the only value of~$\nabla f$ over~$\Theta(x^*)$ available is $\nabla f(x_0)$.
+Therefore it is natural that the choice of $l$ for $\Theta(x^*)$ should be some function of $\nabla f(x_0)$.
+Two immediate candidates are $l = \nabla f(x_0)$, or $l = -\nabla f(x_0)$.
+To understand the implications of either of these potential choices, we look at the following theorem: